Mitsubishi 3000GT: 1994–1996 (Series 2)

-The VR-4 model now included a six-speed Getrag manual transmission with revised gear ratios.
+The VR-4 model now included a six-speed Getrag 446 manual transmission with revised gear ratios.
 Larger wheel/tire combinations were available beginning in 1995.
 The base and SL model received 16-inch wheels in silver or chrome with 225/55 tires, while the VR-4 now had 18-inch chrome wheels with 245/40 tires (the Spyder had the standard 17-inch with higher profile tires from 1994 to handle the additional 400 lb of weight).

 With subsequent price increases, features were discontinued: the tunable exhaust was phased out after 1994 model year, the ECS after 1995 model year, and the active aerodynamics disappeared after 1996.
 This was also when Chrysler ceased sales of the Dodge Stealth captive import, and for the remainder of its life only Mitsubishi-badged versions were available.

 Spyder

 Chrysler and Mitsubishi worked with ASC to engineer and convert 3000GTs into retractable hardtops, marketed as the Spyder SL and Spyder VR4 for 1995 and 1996 model years.

 In 1995, Mitsubishi's 3000GT Spyder was available in four color combinations: red with grey leather interior, black with ivory leather interior, white pearl with grey, and martinique yellow with ivory leather interior.
 In 1996 the 3000GT Spyder was available in red with tan interior, black pearl with tan leather, white pearl with tan leather interior, and green pearl with tan leather.
-SL Spyders were only available with an automatic transmission while the VR4 Spyder was only available with a 6-speed manual.
+SL Spyders were only available with an automatic transmission while the VR4 Spyder was only available with a 6-speed manual transmission.

 GTO MR

 The GTO MR model appeared in the Japanese market in August 1994.
 The ‘Mitsubishi Racing’ or MR moniker, has been used on a few other performance Mitsubishis such as the Lancer Evolution, and usually meant a lighter model.
 The GTO MR was essentially a lightweight GTO Twin Turbo that deleted 4WS, ABS, ECS and Active Aero, but was mechanically identical to the normal GTO Twin Turbo aside from a final drive ratio of 4.154.
+Available as an option were AP Racing 6 pot brakes, used on the N1 spec GTO.
 Chassis numbers for the MR start with Z15A.
-This lowered the weight of the MR edition to 1650 kg.
+This lowered the weight of the MR to 1650 kg.
 The AWD system featured in the MR received the same 45% front 55% rear split ratio as the other turbo models.

 Best Motoring, a Japanese television program about Japanese cars, featured the 1994 GTO MR in an hour long program where it beat the lighter R32 Skyline GT-R over a mile in acceleration.